IWILZ/Servo-Tester-Arduino/README.md

 To run the test you should use the dedicated function on your TX radio that moves every servo (sequentlially or altogether) or you can manually **move them continuosly for 60 seconds** using the TX.
 In this way you can test the whole power consumption of your on-board electronics (RX + all servos)

 **But is this realistic?**
-**Maybe NOT** because in real life probably your servos sometimes can make some strain (increasing consumption), other times they can sleep for a good time percentage without moving at all and sometimes you move more than one servo together so the real power consumption could be different from this value.
+**Maybe NOT** because in real life probably your servos sometimes can make some strain (increasing consumption), other times they can sleep for a huge time percentage without moving at all and sometimes you move more than one servo together so the real power consumption could be different from this value.

-Anyway this test can be useful if you compare some previous and well working on-board electronics with a known battery with a new one to determine the battery for the new on-board system.
+Anyway this test can be useful if you compare some previous and well working on-board electronics powered with a known battery with a new one to determine the rigth battery for the new on-board system.

 ## Block diagram
 The project is divided in the following modules: